1981 Seattle Mariners season: Season summary

 Journeyman Tom Paciorek put together a career season with the M's in 1981.
 Playing full-time for the only time in his career at age 34, he batted .326, second in the American League, and was fourth in the AL in slugging percentage.
-Paciorek earned his only appearance to an All-Star team in 1981 and was tenth in the AL MVP race.
-After a request for increased compensation and a three-year contract, the Mariners traded him in December 1981 to the Chicago White Sox for three players, none of whom made an impact with Seattle.
-Paciorek hit over .300 his first two years with the Sox, and was part of Chicago's division championship team in 1983.
+Paciorek earned his only appearance to an All-Star team and was tenth in the AL MVP race.
+After a request for increased compensation and a three-year contract, the Mariners traded him in December 1981 to the Chicago White Sox for three players, Rod Allen, Todd Cruz, and Jim Essian, none of whom made an impact with Seattle.
+Paciorek hit over .300 his first two years with the Sox and was part of Chicago's division championship team in 1983.

+Seattle drafted three future All-Stars in the 1981 MLB draft, selecting Mike Moore with the first overall pick, as well as Mark Langston and Phil Bradley.